studiorack/studiorack-site/_docs/06-command-line.md

 ## Create

-`studiorack create <folder>` creates a new plugin using the starter template in the following structure:
+`studiorack create <folder>` creates a new plugin using the starter template with the following structure:

     /folder
         /index.js